 The Liberal Arts Advising Center works in cooperation with our departments and centers to provide academic advising information to majors or minors in the College of Liberal Arts.
 The Center is a resource for counseling on academic and administrative issues.
-Students can be informed about general education/core curriculum requirements, majors and minors, semester course selection, transfer and correspondence courses, academic probation and suspension, progress toward degree completion, and career guidance.
+Students can be informed about general education/core curriculum requirements, majors and minors, semester course selection, transfer and correspondence courses, academic probation and suspension, progress toward degree completion, study abroad opportunities, and career guidance.

-The staff and advisors suggest the timely completion of degree outlines and summaries, offer explanations of these documents, and assist in the process of applications for graduation.
-They maintain course syllabi for each semester and refer students to campus resources and support services when necessary.
-Advisors work closely with departments and centers in the College from new student orientation to graduation to ensure that each of our students has a successful academic career.
+Academic advisors strongly recommend the timely completion of degree audits and summaries to better assist our students with academic planning.
+Academic advisors offer explanations of these documents, and assist in the process of applications for graduation.
+The advising center maintains course syllabi for each semester and refers students to campus resources and support services when necessary.
+Academic advisors work closely with departments and centers in the College and at the university, from new student orientation to graduation to ensure that each of our students has a successful academic career.